Academic Outreach Endowment Grants

 - The application deadline is April 1.

 - Applicants will be notified of the committee decision by mid-April.
-Please note that recipients may be asked to present their projects publicly.

 - All undergraduate faculty, and all returning undergraduate students in good standing, are eligible, in all disciplines.